Vicacrov/wod-blood-in-the-vltava/src/site/notes/Kilián Kaminský.md

 Nobody loved him, but he was not unwelcome at any social gathering.
 Nobody considered him a big threat to get rid of him, but everyone knew he had something on the Prince that made them think twice to carelessly use him as a pawn.
 He was someone everyone wanted to keep close for entertainment and sometimes information, but given his clan, only at arm's length.

-The perfect way of surviving.
+The perfect way of surviving until his judgement comes.
 Alone.

 #kindred #malkavian #pc